JasimAhamed262/JasimAhamed262/README.md

 # 👋 Hey Im Jasim
 Enthusiastic Software Engineer and recent B. Tech Information and Technology graduate with a strong focus on Frontend Development and Cloud (AWS).
 I am actively seeking a role where I can immediately contribute and drive meaningful impact in the market by leveraging my technical skills and eagerness to explore new technologies.

-My expertise is centered on building intelligent, user-driven, and scalable solutions:
+My expertise is centered on building intelligent, user driven, and scalable solutions:

 💻 Frontend Development & Future Focus
 I have well versed knowledge in core web technologies, including